dataset-ninja/PASCAL-context/README.md

 # PASCAL Context Dataset

-PASCAL Context is a dataset for semantic segmentation tasks.
+PASCAL Context is a dataset for semantic segmentation task.